 A common mistake that is often made when starting a business is not doing a trademark search before selecting a name.
 By not verifying the business name is available, you risk legal issues due to infringing on someone else’s name.

-The U.S. Patent Trademark Office (USPTO) is a federal agency within the U.S. department of Commerce.
+The United States Patent and Trademark Office (USPTO) is a federal agency within the U.S. Department of Commerce.
 This agency exists to protect the owners of intellectual property by registering trademarks and copyrights in addition to issuing patents.

 What is a Trademark?

-A trademark provides a way for a business to keep competitors from copying the unique words, logos, symbols, designs and even colors a business uses to describe their products or services.
+Trademark law provides a way for a business to keep competitors from copying the unique words, logos, symbols, designs, and even colors a business uses to describe their products or services.

-How is a trademark different from a copyright and patent?
+How is a trademark different from copyright and patent?